 What is a Healthcare Virtual Assistant?

-As the healthcare industry continues to embrace the benefits of going digital, more healthcare facilities and practices are also starting to recognize the value of having a healthcare virtual assistant (VA).
+As the healthcare industry continues to embrace the benefits of going digital, more healthcare facilities and practices are also starting to recognize the value of having a medical or healthcare virtual assistant (VA).
 But what actually is a virtual assistant for healthcare?
 What can they do to improve your practice?